Visualise Your Thesis Competition

 - Any elements used to create your video must be referenced and comply with the competition’s copyright rules.

 You should discuss your Visualise Your Thesis competition participation with your supervisor/advisor.
 In particular, you should discuss your entry and potential implications for prior publication, patent and grant applications, and intellectual property (IP) rights and responsibilities.
-Supervisor/advisor approval to enter the competition forms part of your submission checklist.
+If you are working on team-based projects, collaborative projects with your supervisors, or on ongoing programs in large research centres or labs, you need to be aware of, and respect, the IP rights and responsibilities of all individuals involved.
+Supervisor/advisor approval to enter the competition forms part of your submission checklist, see the 2022 VYT Entrant Pack, page.
+10 (PDF, 363.1KB).

 Copyright compliance forms part of the scholarly citizenship judging criteria.
 All content included in submitted entries must be copyright compliant and conform to the guidelines below.
 Full and correct copyright information is a hurdle requirement for the competition.
-Training videos and examples will answer most copyright questions and extra help is available from the Deakin Copyright Office.
-The Copyright Office will offer a workshop and drop in sessions to ask for assistance with attributions and acknowledgements.
+Training videos and examples will answer most copyright questions and extra help is available from the Library Copyright Officers.
+Theywill offer a workshops and drop in consultation to assist with attributions and acknowledgements.